Myus: Foundation of the polis

-Myus was synoikised with Miletus.
-Myus had both a temple of Athena and a temple of Herodotus and sources tell us that it was always secondary to Miletos.
+Under the Lydians

+Under the Persians

+Myus was one of the three towns given to Themistocles by the Persian king.

+In the Ionian revolt

 Instigated by Aristagoras of Miletus, the Ionian Revolt broke out here.
 It was the beginning of the Greco-Persian Wars.

+In the Delian League

+During the Peloponnesian War the Athenians experienced a check near this place from the Carians.

+Municipal unit of Miletus

-It was the smallest among the twelve Ionian cities, and in the days of Strabo the population was so reduced that they did not form a political community, but became incorporated with Miletus, whither in the end the Myusians transferred themselves, abandoning their own town altogether.
+In the days of Strabo the population was so reduced that they did not form a political community, but became incorporated with Miletus, whither in the end the Myusians transferred themselves, abandoning their own town altogether.
 This last event happened, according to Pausanias, on account of the great number of flies which annoyed the inhabitants; but it was more probably on account of the frequent inundations to which the place was exposed.
-Myus was one of the three towns given to Themistocles by the Persian king.
-During the Peloponnesian War the Athenians experienced a check near this place from the Carians.
 Philip II of Macedonia, who had obtained possession of Myus, ceded it to the Magnesians.

+Archaeology

+Archaeological surveys of the area were performed in 1934 and 1936 by H. Weber.
+He found the remains of two temples, but not much else.
+It is hypothesized that after the population moved to Miletus porting their moveables, the site was opened as a stone quarry.

+Temples

+Myus had both a temple of Athena and a temple of Herodotus and sources tell us that it was always secondary to Miletos.

 The only edifice noticed by the ancients at Myus was a temple of Dionysus, built of white marble.